-HAPPY MOTHER'S DAY, and welcome to WEEK 3 of Sundays with Joy!
 Today’s recipe is leek and asparagus quiche with a puff pastry crust.
+You will love this quiche!
+It’s made with a flaky, buttery, homemade puff pastry crust.
 Take a look at this beauty!

 I’m not alone in this fun event, either.
 There are currently over 30 people participating!
 Some of us are food bloggers, but not all of us.
 We’ve got a Facebook group where we discuss the recipe of the week, post photos, and generally share our love for Joy Wilson!
 There’s always room for one more at the table, so if you’re interested in participating, the only requirements are that you have a copy of Joy’s Book, a love for her recipes, and a commitment to cook along with us!
 If you’d like an invite, just use the “contact me” tab at the top of this website to send me a request.

 Even if you’re not interested in joining the group, I want to encourage you to purchase a copy of Joy’s book so that you can get the recipe to make this quiche.
 It’s just too delightful not to try for yourself!
 I searched for the best price and found it HERE

 OK, let’s get on with the details about this asparagus quiche.